daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 - `name`: This sets the name of the development container environment to `Jupyter Notebook Playground`.
 - `image`: This uses a base Ubuntu image from the Microsoft image repository.
-- `features`: This configuration adds Python setups in the Daytona workspace
+- `features`: This configuration adds Nodejs setups in the Daytona workspace
-- `postCreateComand`: This installs some Python packages needed for this guide and commonly used into the workspace.
+- `runArgs`: This section exposes two ports in the development container - port 8888 for Jupyter Notebook and 5000 for Flask in Python.

 After creating and saving the `devcontainer.json` file, move up back to the root directory of your clone [repository](/definitions/20240819_definition_repository.md).
 For me, I run the command below.